How We Can Help

 We conduct comprehensive benefit screening for health care, SNAP (formerly food stamps), heating assistance, Social Security Income (SSI), Social Security Disability Income (SSDI), tax benefits, veteran’s benefits, housing subsidies, prescription assistance, unemployment insurance, subsidized transit, long-term care options, among other benefits.
 We provide information on these programs, help with applications and navigating complex systems, assist with the appeals process, and make referrals.
 We help people understand their options and to advocate for themselves.

 We have walk-in hours in Manhattan every Monday and Tuesday from 10 am to 2 pm and Thursday from 10 am to 2 pm.
+Please note that walk-in hours are currently suspended due to COVID-19.

 Our address is 841 Broadway #301.
 We are in an elevator building that is wheelchair accessible.
 We have walk-in days in Queens every Monday from 10 am to 3 pm.
 Our address is 80-02 Kew Gardens Rd.
 We are in an elevator building that is wheelchair accessible.